Day's Theorem is sharp for $n$ even: Further remarks

 \begin{problem} \labbel{!} In this paper we have considered only one side of the problem of the relationships among the modularity and the distributivity levels of congruence distributive varieties.
 As mentioned at the beginning of the introduction, it follows abstractly just from the theory of Maltsev conditions that, for every $n$, there is some $m(n)$ such that every $n$-distributive variety is $m(n)$-modular.
 We have evaluated the best possible value, namely, $m(n) = 2n-1$, in the case $n$ even, and showed that if $n$ is odd, the only possibilities for the best value are $m(n) = 2n-2$ or $m(n) = 2n-3$.
 See Remark \ref{odd}.

 At first sight, the other direction looks completely and vacuously trivial, since there are congruence modular varieties (actually, congruence permutable, namely, $2$-modular varieties) which are not congruence distributive.
-However, the problem appears to be completely nontrivial if we study the relationship among the modularity and distributivity levels of some variety $\mathcal {V}$, \emph{assuming that $\mathcal {V}$ is congruence distributive}.
+However, the problem is completely nontrivial if we study the relationship among the modularity and distributivity levels of some variety $\mathcal {V}$, \emph{assuming that $\mathcal {V}$ is congruence distributive}.

-We have showed elsewhere that in a congruence distributive variety the alvin level and the Gumm levels coincide.
-In particular, we get from \cite{LTT} that an $r$-modular congruence distributive variety is $r^2-r+2$-distributive.
+As we mentioned, we have showed in \cite{LGA} that in a congruence distributive variety the alvin level and the Gumm levels coincide.
+In particular, we get from \cite{LTT} that an $r$-modular congruence distributive variety is $r^2{-}r{+}2$-distributive.
 Let DG($r$) denote the smallest $n$ such that every $r$-modular variety is $n$-Gumm, and let DJ($r$) denote the smallest $n$ such that every $r$-modular \emph{congruence distributive} variety is $n$-distributive.
+Notice that DG($r$) is defined for every $r$, by \cite{G1,G}, and DJ($r$) is defined, as well, by the above comment.

-It seems that the exact evaluation of DG($r$) and of DJ($r$) is one of the most important problems left open by the present work. \end{problem}
+It seems that the exact evaluation of DG($r$) and of DJ($r$) is one of the most important problems left open by \cite{LGA} and the present work. \end{problem}

 \begin{remark} \labbel{polin} (a) Our main focus in the present paper are congruence distributive and congruence modular varieties.
 However, as we mentioned, some identities we have considered are strictly weaker than congruence modularity.
 Using Polin's variety \cite{Po,DF}, we shall check that the identities \eqref{agob} and \eqref{abog} from Theorem \ref{buhbis} do not generally imply congruence modularity.
 In particular, having a switch or a J-switch level (Definition \ref{deflev}) does not imply congruence modularity.